SALSANEWYORK CYBER-INTERVIEW:

 to rest my jaw as well as my feet.
 Teaching and performing are always in

 need of that same formula.
-Then, of course, you have to be interested in
+Then, of course, you have to be

 doing what you do.
 I am extremely happy, blessed, and in full enjoyment of